- NIU Home

 In a digital era when oral and written communication skills are more important than ever before, a major in communication studies provides cutting-edge insights valuable for professional careers.

-Communication Studies offers emphases in rhetoric and public communication, media studies or organizational/corporate communication.
+Communication Studies offers emphases in advocacy and public communication, media studies or organizational/corporate communication.
 Program graduates go on to careers in such areas as social media management, technical writing, public relations, film, publishing, advertising, marketing, corporate media production and web programming and design.
 Many graduates also pursue advanced degrees.

 A degree in Communicative Disorders provides you with information about normal speech, language and hearing development, and is often the first step toward becoming an audiologist, a rehabilitation counselor or a speech-language pathologist.
 If you choose not to pursue a graduate degree, our program will provide a strong foundation for careers in human services, education, and other health care fields.

 NIU’s Computer Science Department has a long history of successfully educating computer professionals.
 We keep pace with industry demands for well-trained graduates who are ready to assume vital roles in the field of information technology.
 This program is offered in DeKalb or at Harper College University Center.

 With a computer science degree, you could work in a variety of areas, such as a programmer, information systems manager, game programmer or database administrator.
 You’ll find our alums working in business, high-tech industries and research organizations.
 Companies that recruit our graduates range from IBM and Microsoft to Abbott Labs, McDonald’s Corporation and Wells Fargo.